oskar951/Game-Review-Library/README.md

 ## Testing

-In my inital test to see the response code for my pages(home, about, addgames, games, review) all the tests passed with a total coverage of 55%
+In my inital test to see the response code for my pages(home, about, addgames, games, review) to see if those pages are shown to the user.
+All the tests passed with a total coverage of 55%

+## Workflow and Tools Used